 On the other hand, the right panel of Figure 7 shows the positive relationship between the sectoral upstream connection to the commodity sector and the output change of that sector.
-For example, "Basic Metals and Fabricated Metal" (sector 12) and "Renting of $M \mathscr{C}Eq$ and Other Business Activities" (sector 30) are sectors for which the mining sector is an important buyer directly and indirectly via the production network.
-These sectors are also the sectors with some of the largest output increases after a positive commodity price shock.
+For example, basic metals and fabricated metal (sector 12) and renting of m&eq and other business activities (sector 30) are sectors for which the mining sector is an important buyer directly and indirectly via the production network.
+These sectors also have some of the most significant output increases after a positive commodity price shock.